Rigidity for Einstein manifolds under bounded covering geometry

-Recently a criterion for almost flat manifold theorem under lower bounded Ricci curvature was proved in \cite{HKRX2020}.
+Recently a criterion for almost flat manifold theorem under lower bounded Ricci curvature was proved by Huang-Kong-Rong-Xu \cite{HKRX2020}.
 Combining with Naber-Zhang \cite{NaberZhang2016}, we have the following result.

-\begin{theorem}[Almost flat theorem under lower bounded Ricci curvature, \cite{HKRX2020}, \cite{NaberZhang2016}] There is $\epsilon(n)>0, v(n)>0$ such that for any $n$-manifold $(M,g)$ of Ricci curvature $\ge -(n-1)$ and $\op{diam}(M,g)< \epsilon(n)$, the followings are equivalent: \begin{enumerate} \item $M$ is diffeomorphic to a infra-nil manifold; \item the polycyclic rank of $\pi_1(M)$ is equal to $n$; \item $(M,g)$ satisfies $(1,v(n))$-bounded covering geometry, i.e. $\op{Vol} B_1(\tilde x)\ge v(n)>0$, where $\tilde x$ is a preimage point of $x$ in the Riemannian universal cover $\widetilde{M}=\widetilde{B_1(x)}$. \end{enumerate} \end{theorem}
+\begin{theorem}[Almost flat theorem under lower bounded Ricci curvature, \cite{HKRX2020}, \cite{NaberZhang2016}] There is $\epsilon(n)>0, v(n)>0$ such that for any $n$-manifold $(M,g)$ of Ricci curvature $\ge -(n-1)$ and $\op{diam}(M,g)< \epsilon(n)$, the followings are equivalent: \begin{enumerate} \item $M$ is diffeomorphic to a infra-nil manifold; \item the polycyclic rank of $\pi_1(M)$ is equal to $n$; \item $(M,g)$ satisfies $(1,v(n))$-bounded covering geometry, i.e. $\op{vol} B_1(\tilde x)\ge v(n)>0$, where $\tilde x$ is a preimage point of $x$ in the Riemannian universal cover $\widetilde{M}=\widetilde{B_1(x)}$. \end{enumerate} \end{theorem}

-In the above theorem, it is well-known by the structure of nilpotent Lie group that $\pi_1(M)$ is a discrete subgroup of the affine group $N\rtimes \op{Aut}(N)$, where $N$ is a simply connected nilpoteng group of dimension $n$, and the polycyclic rank of $\pi_1(M)$ coincides with that of $N\cap \pi_1(M)$, which equals to $n$.
-Hence (1) trivially implies (2).
+In the above theorem, it is well-known by the structure of nilpotent Lie group that the polycyclic rank of $N\cap \pi_1(M)$ is equal to $n$.
+Hence, (1) trivially implies (2).
 It was proved in \cite[Theorem A]{HKRX2020} that (3) implies (1), and by \cite[Proposition 5.9]{NaberZhang2016}, (2) implies (3).